 The overall goal?
 To get your customer talking.
 Once people are talking, solutions can be found to recover their past due accounts.

-Below are some sample email subject lines and messages you can try that our firm’s tested.
+Below are some sample email subject lines and messages you can try that we've tested.

 Try these out:

 (and nothing else - No signature line.
 No email body.
 Just your name)

 Dear John, when you originally applied for credit.
 Was it your intention to pay it back?

 Dear Lucy.
 We have left a few messages for you recently, and it's not like you to not reply.
 Here's my cell number, XXX-XXX-XXXX.
 Please send me a text and let me know how you're doing.

 4. Subject line: Calling Your Customers and Suppliers

 Email Body: Hi Jack.
 We've been trying to reach you recently but haven't heard from you.
 So I've asked my credit team to reach out to your key suppliers and customers to see if they know if you are okay.

 5. *Bonus questions our Production Manager loves to use: